 We headed towards the south of the St. James’s Park and crossed the main road to the stunning views of the Big Ben.
 Big Ben is the nickname for the Great Bell of the clock tower at the north end of the Westminster Palace or the House of the parliament.
 Westminster Abbey is a large gothic abbey church with more than 1000 years of history is located to the west of the Palace of Westminster.

-The Trafalgar Square is around 10 minutes walk from the Westminster abbey.
+The Trafalgar Square is around 10 minutes walk from the Westminster Abbey.
 We walked through the parliament street and the Whitehall, which has several government buildings.
-Whitehall also has a number of memorial statues and monuments including the Britain’s primary war memorial ‘The Cenotaph’, Women of World War II among others.
+Whitehall also has a number of memorial statues and monuments including Britain’s primary war memorial ‘The Cenotaph’, Women of World War II among others.

 Trafalgar Square is a public square used for community gatherings and commemorates the victory of ‘Battle of Trafalgar’ fought with France and Spain.
-The square houses the National Gallery and the Nelson’s Column with the statue of Horatio Nelson who commanded the British Navy at the Battle of Trafalgar atop.
+The square houses the National Gallery and Nelson’s Column with the statue of Horatio Nelson who commanded the British Navy at the Battle of Trafalgar atop.

 There are a lot of good restaurants around the Trafalgar Square where we decided to take a break and have our lunch.
 After some heavy delicious meal, we continued walking towards Piccadilly Circus to explore the shopping spree of the dream city.

 After lunch, you can directly head to the wax museum of Madame Tussauds to take pictures with your favorite celebrities and skip visiting Winter Wonderland.
 You may also need to skip a visit to the Piccadilly Circus and Oxford Circus as the shops generally close by 6 in the evening.
 We chose to skip Madame Tussauds.